📌A single person spends around $742 per month with rent, or $474 for everyday expenses alone.

 How affordable is housing in Ndola?

-Rent is one of Ndola's biggest advantages – 1-bedroom apartments range from $109 to $126 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Ndola – 1-bedroom apartments range from $109 to $126 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 What are kindergarten prices in Ndola?